microsoft/moaw/workshops/semantic-kernel-ws/workshop.md

 <div class="tip">

-> If you don't have a REST API to retrieve the date and time of the next ***[your favorite team and sport]*** game, why not trying using Bing Search (with integrated ChatGPT) or Github Copilot to help you build a solution to retrieve it.
+> If you don't have a REST API to retrieve the date and time of the next ***[your favorite team and sport]*** game, why not trying using Bing Chat or Github Copilot to help you build a solution to retrieve it.

 </div>